Directive Principles of State Policy UPSC

 (c) Directive Principles of State Policy

-(d) the Election Commission Act
+(d) Election Commission Act

 Option c – Directive Principles of State Policy

-(a) Equal pay for equal work for both men and women.
+(a) Equal pay for men and women

-(b) Participation of workers in the management of industries.
+(b) Workers’ participation in management of industries

-(c) Right to work, education, and public assistance.
+(c) Right to work, education, and public assistance

-(b) The Directive Principles of State Policy are fundamental in the governance of the country.
+(b) They are fundamental to the governance of the country

 (a) Fundamental Rights